-All students admitted in the program are offered a financial support package, consisting of $24,000 ($20,000 academic year and $4,000 summer) stipend for the year plus full tuition and individual health insurance coverage for 5 years pending satisfactory progress in the program.
-Many students also receive financial support from grants and other sources during the summer months.
+All students admitted in the program are offered a financial support package, consisting of $24,000 ($20,000 academic year and $4,000 summer) stipend for twelve months plus full tuition and individual health insurance coverage for 5 years pending satisfactory progress in the program.
+Many students also receive additional financial support from grants and other sources during the summer months.

-Graduate teaching and research assistantships are awarded directly by the Department of Psychology.
-Stipends from $4,650 to $6000 per year, plus tuition reduction, or waiver are available for teaching.
+The Department of Psychology provides a combination of Fellowship and Assistantship awards to successful applicants.
+All graduate students are expected to serve as a Graduate Teaching Asisstants on at least 4 semesters before they graduate.
+Graduate Teaching Assistantships provide $5000 of the total stipend per term.
 Students are assigned as instructors in laboratory sections, or as discussion leaders or graders in lecture courses.
-Research assistantships of $4000 to $10,000 are available to students who may have skills appropriate for a particular research project.
-The Department will provide a combination of fellowship and assistantship awards to successful applicants.
+Graduate Research Assistantships of $5000 to $10,000 are available to students who may have skills appropriate for a particular, funded research project.
+The remainder of the annual stipend is provided as Fellowships from the Graduate School of Arts and Sciences.
 There is an April 15 deadline for acceptance of all offers of financial aid made before that date.

 Fellowships for graduate study are also available from various government agencies, such as the National Institute of Mental Health and National Science Foundation, as well as from private foundations and associations.
 Several psychology graduate students have received these awards in recent years.